DRIFTYY777/ESP-32-Wheather-System/README.md

 SD library
 Firebase ESP32 library
 Time library (for NTP synchronization)
-Replace placeholder values in the code with your Wi-Fi credentials, Firebase project details (database URL and credentials), NTP server address, and any sensor-specific settings.
+Replace placeholder values in the code (writtenbyme.h) with your Wi-Fi credentials, Firebase project details (database URL and credentials), NTP server address, and any sensor-specific settings.
 3.2.
 Upload the Code

 In the Arduino IDE, open the provided code (ESP32_DHT11_Wind_Firebase_SD.ino).